rudolfix/platform-frontend/packages/wallet/README.md

 `React Native CLI Quickstart` (sections **Installing dependencies** and **Preparing the Android device** (just for android development).

+Also a proper environment variables should be provided.
+Create a file at the app root named `.env` and provide a proper env specific variables (variables in `.env.example` can be used as a default to run on the `dev` environment).

 After environment setup is completed you can start the app in emulator (`yarn start:ios` or `yarn start:android`).